hyeshik/poreplex/README.md

 * Organizes the basecalled data in a less redundant way

 ## Installation
-Octopus requires Python 3.5+ and pip to install.
+Octopus requires Python 3.5+ and [pip](http://pypi.python.org/pypi/pip) to install.

     pip install octopus

-[ONT albacore](https://community.nanoporetech.com/downloads) can be installed anytime if you want to process the raw FAST5 files with octopus.
+[ONT albacore](https://community.nanoporetech.com/downloads) can be installed anytime if you want to process the raw FAST5 files with ``octopus``.

 ## Quick Start
 Produce FASTQ files with 3′ adapter sequences removed from a directory